 How to Contact Peer Support

 A list of contact information for peer supporters is available within each department/agency.
-If you would like general information on the program or are interested in becoming a peer supporter, please contact the individual below.
+If you would like general information on the program or are interested in becoming a peer supporter, please email the team at email@example.com or contact the individual below.